Primitive Man (album)

 Primitive Man represented a slight departure from earlier material and a move from the more rock-based style of their first album to the synth-based, more atmospheric albums such as Sidewalk and Measure for Measure.
 This style is exemplified in "Hey Little Girl", a very relaxed, introspective song which reflects the overall tone of the album punctuated by the heavier "Glam" and the more dance-based "Mysterious Thing".
 The final track "Goodnight Mr. Matthews" was Iva Davies by his own account directly referencing John Lennon's songwriting and singing style for the first and only time.

-The "Street Café" music video clip was filmed in Tunisia, in a four-day visit into which was packed a lifetime’s worth of difficult, unpleasant, and even hazardous living experiences for performers and film crew alike.
+The "Street Café" music video clip was filmed in Tunisia, in a four-day visit into which was packed with difficult, unpleasant, and hazardous living experiences for performers and film crew alike.
 Iva Davies flew out of Tunisia still covered with dust and camel dung, clad in the boots, breeches, and bandolier used in the filming, and vowing never to return to that part of the world again.

+The track "Trojan Blue" appears in the 2022 Australian psychological thriller movie The Stranger where actor Sean Harris plays a man who dances to the long opening of this song.In 2014 Steve Kilbey of Australian band The Church said of the song: “I would've thought it would be really hard for someone to pull off a song about the Trojan War or the Iliad, which is one of my favourite things, but Iva does it with total aplomb and finishes it off with some beautiful oboe playing.”